lime360/awesome-neocities/readme.md

 - [HTML Play](https://marketplace.visualstudio.com/items?itemName=bianxianyang.htmlplay) - Another Visual Studio Code extension for a CodePen-like live preview.

 ## Interactive content
+*Resources for creating HTML5 content.*

 - [Wick Editor](https://www.wickeditor.com/#/) - An animation and game development tool inspired by Adobe Animate.
 - [Twine](https://twinery.org/) - An open-source tool for interactive and non-linear stories.
 - [TurboWarp Packager](https://packager.turbowarp.org/) - A Scratch project converter.

 ## Webring services
+*Tiny communities that connects sites just by links.*

 - [Neorings](https://www.neorings.org/) - A platform to host webrings and add pages to webrings.
 It has an API for creating custom webring home pages on your neocities page.
 - [Webri.ng](https://webri.ng/) - A much simpler webring host that's been around slightly longer.
 It doesn't have an API.
 - [onionring.js](https://garlic.garden/onionring/) - Widely-used webring toolkit.

 ## Communities
+*Online spaces for casual discussion about Neocities and/or help with your site development.*

 - [r/neocities Discord server](https://discord.gg/3d3uAzWXkd) - Discord server for the r/neocities subreddit.
 - [Melonland Forum](https://forum.melonland.net) - Forum for the web revival community.